 Access to Government Services.
 Title II of the Americans with Disabilities Act (ADA) guarantees equal access for people with disabilities to services, programs and activities offered by public entities, which includes employment.
 All state and/or local government activities, services and programs are covered.
 The Federal government is not considered a public entity but rights to federal government services are covered by sections 501 and 504 of the Rehabilitation Act of 1973.
 DRLC’s focus areas include: healthcare; transportation; education and schools; jail, prisons, juvenile halls and detention camps; emergency planning and preparedness; access to public sidewalks; public recreation facilities and voting.
 Title III of the ADA guarantees that no individual may be discriminated against on the basis of disability with regards to the full and equal enjoyment of goods, services, facilities or accommodations of any place of public accommodation.
 DRLC’s focus areas include: theatres, tour buses, restaurants, parks and swimming pools.

 Reducing Cancer Survivorship Disparities.
-The National Cancer Institute (NCI) says that Blacks, Asian Americans, Hispanics, American Indians, Alaskan Natives and underserved Whites are “more likely to have higher incidence and death statistics for certain types of cancer.”
+The National Cancer Institute (NCI) says that Black, Asian American, Hispanic, American Indian, Alaskan Native and underserved white individuals are “more likely to have higher incidence and death statistics for certain types of cancer.”
 Although complex factors contribute to such disparities, the most obvious factors are “associated with a lack of health care coverage and low socioeconomic status,” according to NCI.
 The American Society of Clinical Oncology (ASCO) maintains that delivering “high quality survivorship care can enhance a patient’s long term health by managing concerns.”
 Cancer Legal Resource Center (CLRC) focuses on several of these concerns, including providing resources to assist with financial and insurance matters, and empowering survivors to advocate for their own healthcare insurance.

 Strategic Alliances.
-DRLC forms strategic alliances with groups within the disability, law school, legal, civil rights and patient rights communities.
+DRLC forms strategic alliances with groups within the disability, law school, legal, and civil rights communities.
 It is through these alliances that DRLC teaches disability law, co-counsels cases, spearheads disability-related conferences, submits comments on proposed legislation and regulations, aligns with specialty bar associations and supports the greater issues of civil rights for all people.

 Amicus Briefs.
 DRLC files amicus briefs on behalf of the communities it serves in order to educate courts on points of law that are in doubt, to gather or to organize information and to raise awareness about some aspect of the case that the court may otherwise miss.
 DRLC is not paid for this work.
 For a list of DRLC amicus briefs or to read them, please click here.